45th NAACP Image Awards

 The 45th NAACP Image Awards, presented by the NAACP, honored outstanding representations and achievements of people of color in motion pictures, television, music and literature during the 2013 calendar year.
 The awards were presented in two separate ceremonies.
-The first ceremony honoring non-televised categories took place on Friday, February 21, 2014 and was hosted by Rickey Smiley and Kimberly Elise.
-The second ceremony was broadcast live on TV One on Saturday, February 22, 2014 and was hosted by Anthony Anderson.
+The first ceremony honoring non-televised categories took place on February 21, 2014, hosted by Rickey Smiley and Kimberly Elise.
+The second was broadcast live on TV One on February 22, hosted by Anthony Anderson.
 All nominees are listed below with the winners listed in bold.